-MI.
-I ech .
-Courses Course Subject Intake Minimum Qualifications for admission Date and time of written test Date and time of Interview M.Tech Computer Science 45+5 With a minimum of 60% marks in the Bachelor's degree examination in Engineering/Technology (B.E./B.Tech); OR in MCA or M.Sc in (Computer Science/Information Sciences/Electronics) Artificial Intelligence 30+5 GATE scores in Computer Science and Information Technology and in order of merit, will be the only criteria for admission.
+Course Subject Intake Minimum Qualifications for admission Date and time of written test Date and time of Interview M.Tech Computer Science Artificial Intelligence Information Technology 45+5 30+5 30+5 First class with a minimum of 60% marks in the Bachelor's degree examination in Engineering/Technology (B.E./B.Tech); OR in MCA or First class in MCA or M.Sc. in (Computer Science/Information Sciences/Electronics) GATE scores in Computer Science and Information Technology and in order of merit, will be the only criteria for admission.
 (No entrance examination or any interview will be conducted).
-Information Technology 30+5 (GATE Scores are to be submitted by 7.4.2014) M.Tech.
-Computa- tional Techniques 15 With at least 55% marks in the Master's degree in Physics or a closely related area with at least one computer related course either in M.Sc. or more than one computer course at the B.Sc. level.
-4.2.2014 2.00 p.m.
-9.5.2014 10.00 a.m.
-M.Tech.
-IC Technology 15+8 With at least 55% marks in the Master's degree in Electronics OR M.Sc. in Physics with Electronics as one of the subjects with at least 60% marks OR B.E./B.Tech. in Electronics and Communication Engineering or Instrumentation Engineering with at least 60% marks.
-Note: Valid GATE scores in the order of merit, in one of the following subjects will be the criterion for short listing candidates for interview.
+(GATE Scores are to be submitted by 7.4.2015) 5-year Integrated B.Tech./M.Tech.
+Computer Science 10 First class with a minimum of 60% marks in 10 + 2 Exam with Maths, Physics & Chemistry subjects Based on JEE scores M.Tech.
+IC Technology 18+8 With at least 55% marks in the Master's degree in Electronics OR M.Sc. in Physics (with Electronics as one of the subjects) with at least 60% marks OR B.E./B.Tech. in Electronics and Communication Engineering or Instrumentation Engineering with at least 60% marks.
+Note: Valid GATE scores in the order of merit, in one of the following subjects will be the criterion for admission.
 No written test will be conducted.
-(1)Electronics and Communication Engineering (2) Instrumentation Engineering (3) Physics (GATE Scores are to be submitted by 7.4.2014) 10.5,2014 10.00 a.m.
-M.Tech.
-Bioinfor- mataics 25 Masters degree with a minimum of 55% aggregate marks in Biological or Agricultural or Physical or Chemical Sciences or Statistics or Mathematics or Computer Sciences or B.Pharmacy, B.Tech. with a minimum of 60% marks.
-Candidates will be short-listed in two categories viz., Biotechnology and Non-Biotechnology subjects based on the GATE scores obtained in respective subjects.
-The admission is based on the performance of the candidates in Computer Sciences, Mathematical Sciences, Physical Sciences and Biological Sciences in a comprehensive interview.
-(GATE Scores are to be submitted by 7.4.2014) 8.5.2014 & 9.5.2014 M.Tech. /Adv.
-PG Diploma Mineral Exploration 10+5 With at least 55% Marks in the Masters degree in any branch of Science with Mathematics as one of the subjects at the B.Sc. level.
-6.2.2014 2.00 p.m.
-7.5.2014 10.00 a.m.
-M.Tech Materials Engineering 12 BE/B.Tech., or equivalent degree in Metallurgy, Mechanical (Production/Manufacturing Engineering), Materials Engineering, Ceramic Engineering/Technology, Polymer Engineering/Technology or Engineering Physics OR B.Sc. or equivalent degree with Physics, Chemistry and Mathematics followed by AMIE in Materials & Megallurgical Engineering, Mechanical Engineering or AMIIM OR Diploma in Mechanical Engineering, Metallurgical Engineering, followed by AMIE in Materials and Metallurgical Engineering, Mechanical Engineering (Production Engineering) or AMIIM OR Master's degree in Physics, Chemistry, or Materials Science.
+(1)Electronics and Communication Engineering (2) Instrumentation Engineering (3) Physics (GATE Scores are to be submitted by 7.4.2015) No interview M.Tech.
+Bioinformatics 25 Second class Master's degree with a minimum of 55% aggregate marks in Biological or Agricultural sciences or Physical or Chemical Sciences or Statistics or Mathematics or Computer Sciences or B. Pharmacy or B. Tech with a minimum of 60% marks.
+Admission shall be through an entrance examination and interview; the question paper shall include multiple choice questions from Maths, Physics, Chemistry, Biology and Computer Sciences.
+GATE qualified candidates may attend the interview based on their GATE qualification although they can also write the entrance examination to enhance their scores.
+The GATE qualified candidates will be given weightage, for the purpose of calling for interview, and such weightage will be determined on the basis of a dynamic cutoff evolved in accordance with the performance of all the participants of the entrance examination.
+Provision of fellowship to GATE qualified candidates shall be as per AICTE norms/criteria.
+9.2.2015 10.00 am 8.5.2015 & 9.5.2015 M.Tech./Adv.
+PG Diploma Mineral Exploration 10+5 With at least 55% Marks in the Master's degree in any branch of Science with Mathematics as one of the subjects at the B.Sc. level.
+B.Tech students are not eligible to apply 12.2.2015 2.00 p.m.
+7.5.2015 10.00 a.m.
+M.Tech Materials Engineering 18 BE/B.Tech degree in Metallurgy, Mechanical (Production/Manufacturing Engineering), Materials Engineering, Ceramic Engineering/Technology, Polymer Engineering/Technology or Engineering Physics OR B.Sc. or equivalent degree with Physics, Chemistry and Mathematics followed by AMIE in Materials & Metallurgical Engineering, Mechanical Engineering or AMIIM OR Diploma in Mechanical Engineering, Metallurgical Engineering, followed by AMIE in Materials and Metallurgical Engineering, Mechanical Engineering (Production Engineering) or AMIIM OR Master's degree in Physics, Chemistry, or Materials Science.
 Candidates should have at least 60% marks in the respective qualifying exam.
-7.2.2014 10.00 a.m.
-7.5.2014 10.00 a.m.
-M.Tech.
-Nano Science & Technology 8 B.E./B.Tech. or equivalent degree in Metallurgy, Mechanical (Production/Manufacturing Engineering), Materials Engineering, Ceramic Engineering/ Technology, Polymer Engineering/ Technology, Nano Science and Engineering/Technology or Biotechnology or Engineering Physics OR B.Sc. or equivalent degree with Mathematics, Physics, & Chemistry followed by AMIE in Materials & Metallurgical Engineering, Mechanical Engineering (Production Engineering) or AMIIM OR Diploma in Mechanical Engineering, Metallurgical Engineering, and Production Engineering followed by AMIE in Chemical Engineering, Material and Metallurgical Engineering, Mechanical Engineering, Production Engineering or AMIIM OR Master's degree in Physics, Chemistry, Materials Science, Nano Science and Technology, Nano Science and Engineering.
-Candidates should have at least 60% marks in the respective qualifying exam.
-6.2.2014 10.00 a.m.
-8.5.2014 10.00 a.m.
+8.2.2015 2.00 p.m.
+7.5.2015 10.00 a.m.